danvim/COMP4901L/assgn5/Writeup.md

 6. ![](saved_figures/2.1im6.jpg)

-It can extrat some semantic meanings, for example, in figure 3, it can extract sky, tree and buildings.
-Harris seems to be better since it can extract semantic meanings of some fine details, such as in figure 2 it can extract many lights on the ceiling which the random one cannot extract.
+It can extrat some semantic meanings, for example, in figure 4, it can extract sky, tree and buildings.
+Harris seems to be better since it can extract semantic meanings of some fine details, such as in figure 3 it can extract many lights on the ceiling which the random one cannot extract, and in figure 1 harris can take the whole window as a single class.

 ## Q3.2